Mrgiddy001/first/README.md

 # first
-Just some trials nothing too fancy guess this is good start
+Just some trials nothing too fancy,, guess this is good start